tboronczyk/taw-game/README.md

-# Good Hole, Bad Holes
+# Good Hole, Bad Hole

 This repository is part of a Thing-a-Week challenge.
 This week’s theme is:

 > Make a game.

-Tilt your device to roll the ball into the hole (use arrow keys on desktop).
+Tilt your device to roll the ball into the hole, tap to jump (use arrow keys and spacebar on desktop).

 **Demo:** [tboronczyk.github.io/taw-game/src/index.html](https://tboronczyk.github.io/taw-game/src/index.html)